Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 45.5 points in nine of 14 games this season.
+- Los Angeles' games this season have gone over 45.5 points nine of 14 times.

-- Sunday's over/under is 3.6 points higher than the combined 41.9 PPG average of the two teams.
+- Houston's games have gone over 45.5 points in six of 14 chances this season.

-- These two squads surrender a combined 53 points per game, 7.5 more than this contest's over/under.
+- Sunday's total is 3.6 points higher than the combined 41.9 PPG average of the two teams.

-- Chargers games this season feature an average total of 50.0 points, a number 4.5 points higher than Sunday's over/under.
+- The 53 points per game these two squads have allowed to opponents this season are 7.5 more than the 45.5 over/under in this contest.

 - In 2021, games involving the Texans have averaged a total of 44.4 points, 1.1 fewer than this game's set over/under.